codiechanel/cheatsheet/README.md

-# cheatsheet
+# Development cheatsheet
-Cheatsheets for my personal use
+Development cheatsheet for my personal use.
+Ongoing documentation.

 ## Table of contents